TL;DR

 What success looked like

 Before designing Messenger, we defined how we would measure success.
+Our initial goal was roughly 60% autonomous resolution, which would represent a meaningful reduction in manual support workload.

 Resolution Rate